-- Providence Strategic Growth Partners in its acquisition of Abacus Data Systems, Inc. and a majority stake in Traliant, LLC.
+- Providence Strategic Growth Partners in its acquisitions of Abacus Data Systems, Inc. and a majority stake in Traliant, LLC.

 - Quest Diagnostics Inc. in its acquisition of the U.S. laboratory services business of Oxford Immunotec Global PLC and in its acquisition of Blueprint Genetics.